 Simple English definitions for legal terms

-Read a random definition: dismissed without prejudice
+Read a random definition: consent agenda

 The Digital Millennium Copyright Act (DMCA) is a law that helps protect people's creative work, like music, movies, and books, from being stolen or used without permission.
 It also helps protect companies that provide internet services from being held responsible for what their users do online.
 The DMCA makes it illegal to use special tools to steal or copy someone's work, and it provides some exceptions for things like research and education.
 The law has some critics who say it can be too strict and limit what people can do with the things they buy, but it's an important tool for protecting people's rights to their own work.